 - 1. The green power LED is lit on the power supply faceplate.
 If redundant power supplies are used, this LED is lit on both cards. - 2.
 If AC-to-DC converters are installed, their green power LEDs light. - 3.
-If ringing generators are installed, their green LEDs flicker at a rate of 20 times per second.
+If the ringing generator is installed and power is on, the LED on the front panel of the ringing generator should illuminate green..